-There is only one bank on campus: HSBC.
+There are two main banks on campus: Barclays and HSBC.
 Please check their websites for opening times and facilities.
 If you don't already have a student account it is advisable to look at the services and facilities that each bank offers and choose the one that you think suits you best.
 All of the banks will offer facilities for students, but they are not automatic and you should advise of your student status when making your account application.
 You will need to provide some documentation to open an account which may vary depending on the bank.
 You will normally need the following:

-Identification: passport or birth certificate Confirmation of address and student status: an official letter confirming your permanent address, term time address and student status is available via Liverpool Life.
+- Identification: passport or birth certificate - Confirmation of address and student status: an official letter confirming your permanent address, term time address and student status is available via Liverpool Life.